Many students (some say as many as 50%) enter college undecided about their major.

 - Encourage your student to explore any career information available on campus.
 Most colleges have a career office to help students gather information and do some self-exploration.
 Colleges often sponsor career fairs or career exploration events.

-Don’t ask every question you can think of, and don’t ask questions all at once, but asking a few questions might help your student think about his interests and goals.
+Don’t ask every question you can think of, and don’t ask questions all at once, but asking a few questions might help your student think about interests and goals.

 - What majors are you considering?
 Why are you considering those?
 What do people do with those majors?